richselby7878/xm-labs-incident-flow-steps/README.md

 <kbd>  <img src="/media/run_flow_step_form.png" width="500"> </kbd>

 OPTIONAL: At the bottom of the form, if you want, you can set yourself as a Recipient.
 When you click Send Message, you will get an initial email notification confirming the flow has been started.
 A short while later, a second email will arrive with the step’s output values clearly shown.
-Alternatively, you can view the output either in the Alert Report
+Alternatively, you can view the output either in the Alert Report:

 <kbd>  <img src="/media/alerts_report.png" width="900"> </kbd>

-Or in the Activity Log of the Run Flow Step canvas.
+Or in the Activity Log of the Run Flow Step canvas:

 <kbd>  <img src="/media/activity_log.png" width="900"> </kbd>